Aged Care Blog

 Leave a Comment

-A Guide to the 8 Aged Care Quality Standards
+A guide to the Aged Care Funding Instrument (ACFI) and AN-ACC

-First published: January 2024 The aged care industry is constantly changing and progressing, with new opportunities being planned in the aged care reform roadmap.
-When looking to land your dream job, standing out from the competition can be done through a high-quality aged care resume.
-Showing off your invaluable experience and aged care qualifications is…
+First published: January 2024 When looking to land your dream job, standing out from the competition can be done through a carefully crafted aged care resume.
+Showing off your invaluable experience and aged care qualifications is essential, but it can be difficult to know where to start.
+Within this blog, we’ve detailed how to perfect…

-Migration Stories: From the Philippines to Australia
+Migration stories: From the Philippines to Australia

 First published: February 2024 What moving overseas to Australia as a registered nurse looks like Australia is a very multicultural country and its nurses are from a range of different backgrounds.
 It is estimated that 40% of Australia’s registered nurses and aged carers were born overseas, with this number forecasted to grow in the coming…